mittalhub/mainframemodernization/README.md

 > In this solution overview, we will discuss some patterns to integrate
 > with mainframe data to build microservice-oriented, event streaming
-> application with Kafka and Kubernetes at its core as well as making
+> applications with Kafka and Kubernetes at its core as well as making
 > data available for latest cloud services such as analytics, and
 > machine learning (ML).
 >